40 Crazy Health Facts You Won’t Believe You Never Knew

 Physically active pregnant women have smarter babies.

-Intelligence is somewhat hereditary, but, if you want to better your chances of having an intelligent child, staying fit and active might help.
-When you exercise, your body releases endorphins and cortisol, two chemicals that encourage brain growth in developing fetuses.
-Increased blood flow also helps with the development and strength of your baby.
-A 2013 study out of the University of Montreal found that exercising just 20 minutes a day, three times a week, is enough to show higher brain activity in newborns.
+Intelligence is somewhat hereditary, but, if you want to better your chances of having a smart child, staying fit and active might help.
+A 2013 study published in the Journal of Clinical and Experimental Neuropsychology found that pregnant women who exercised just 20 minutes a day, three times a week, improved newborns’ brain function.

-Reading from paper promotes better comprehension than reading on a screen.
+Reading a tangible book promotes better comprehension than reading on a screen.

 Optimism promotes longevity.